How to attract photo editors without pitching

 This and many other image licensing opportunities have kind of just auto magically landed in my inbox.
 It's not because I'm some exceptionally sought after photographer.
 I am not.
 And it's also not thanks to magic.
 Rather, it's because of strategic ways that I get my work out into the world and I'm going to break down one of these ways right now, step by step with you so that you can do this to starting today.

-Welcome to impact the conservation photography podcast.
+Welcome to Impact: the conservation photography podcast.
 I'm your host, Jaymi Heimbuch.
-And if you are a visual storyteller with a love for all things wild, then you're in the right place, from conservation to creativity, from business to marketing and everything in between.
-This podcast is for you, conservation visual storyteller who is ready to make an impact.
+And if you are a visual storyteller with a love for all things wild, then you're in the right place.
+From conservation to creativity, from business to marketing and everything in between.
+This podcast is for you, the conservation visual storyteller who is ready to make an impact.
 Let's dive in

 Hey there!
 And thank you so much for joining me on this episode of Impact, the conservation photography podcast.
 Before we dive into all the great content that we have planned, I have something extra exciting to share.
 This episode is sponsored by Wild Idea Lab, my membership community, where conservation visual storytellers find creativity and support for their wildest work.
 Doors only open for new members twice a year.
 And can you guess what time of year it is?

-It's that time of year when doors are opening, so I would love for you to hop on over to a WildIdeaLab.com and find out how becoming a member can help you make up bigger impact as a conservation visual storyteller.
-All right, let's dive in to this episode.
+It's that time of year when doors are opening, so I would love for you to hop on over to WildIdeaLab.com and find out how becoming a member can help you make a bigger impact as a conservation visual storyteller.
+All right, let's dive into this episode.

 There are a few simple strategies that you can use to get your work out into the world without constantly pitching.
-And I want to break down one of these really simple strategies because I think that, as you see the how two steps you're gonna find out that it's something really easy for you to do and that you can start doing right away.
+And I want to break down one of these really simple strategies because I think that, as you see the how-to steps, you're gonna find out that it's something really easy for you to do and that you can start doing right away.

 So I started writing articles about the wildlife that I was photographing, and I would put those articles on my website over time.
 And with the right process, it's paid off for sure.